EricSamsonCarto/LandSurfaceTemperature_Landsat8/README.md

   </div>

 ### How To Add the Tool to ArcGIS:
-  <br>-Download the tool as a zip file, unzip to directory of choosing
+  -Download the tool as a zip file, unzip to directory of choosing
   <br>-In catalog in ArcGIS Pro, open toolboxes
   <br>-Right click, add toolbox
   <br>-Navigate to the LST_FROMLANDSAT8 toolbox